zama-ai/concrete/docs/howto/debug.md

 # Debug

-In this section, you will learn how to debug the compilation process easily as well as how to get help in case you cannot resolve your issue.
+In this section, you will learn how to debug the compilation process easily and get help in case you cannot resolve your issue.

-## Debug Artifacts
+## Debug artifacts

 **Concrete** has an artifact system to simplify the process of debugging issues.

 ### Automatic export.

 In case of compilation failures, artifacts are exported automatically to the `.artifacts` directory under the working directory.
-Let's intentionally create a compilation failure to show what kinds of things are exported.
+Let's intentionally create a compilation failure to show what is exported.

 ```python
 def f(x):
     return np.sin(x)
 ```

 This function fails to compile because **Concrete** does not support floating-point outputs.
 When you try to compile it, an exception will be raised and the artifacts will be exported automatically.
-If you go the `.artifacts` directory under the working directory, you'll see the following files:
+If you go to the `.artifacts` directory under the working directory, you'll see the following files:

 #### environment.txt